Experience Modification Rating

-If EMRs are news to you, then you are probably not yet experience rated.
-In this case, you will need to contact your Advisory Organization.
+If you are not familiar with EMRs then chances are you have not been rated yet.
+In order to be rated for your EMR, you will need to reach out to your Advisory Organization.
 Advisory Organizations can vary from state to state.
 The NCCI is the most popular Advisory Organization, as it provides services to 33 states.
 If your company is in California, Delaware, Indiana, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Texas, Washington State, Wisconsin, or Wyoming, you will need to file directly through a state-specific insurance rating organization.
 After contacting the appropriate Advisory Organization, you will be asked to submit your company information and OSHA logs before receiving your company EMR.

-In some cases, it is not possible to qualify for an EMR.
-EMRs are calculated based on a three year average, and therefore this is not possible for companies younger than three years.
+There are a few scenarios where a company will not qualify for an EMR.
 Some companies cannot be experience rated because they are too small.
 Other companies do not qualify for an EMR because their premium is too low.
 In these cases, you will not be able to find your rating because EMRs do not apply to your company.